 In the event a reporting entity obtains additional tax credits without the reporting entity making additional contributions, the reporting entity shall not adjust the value of the tax credit investment.
 (The proportional amortization method shall not be adjusted to reflect the expected additional tax credits.)
 Rather, the tax credit shall be recognized when allocated pursuant to paragraph 14.

-Impairment
+Impairment of Tax Credit Investments

 Reporting entities with investments in tax credit programs shall complete and document an impairment analysis at each reporting period.
 For this analysis, the reporting entity shall compare the current book adjusted carrying value to the fair value of the investment.
 (In lieu of fair value, an entity can compare book adjusted carrying value to the present value of future tax credits and other tax benefits discounted at a risk-free rate of return.)
 If book adjusted carrying value is higher, the difference between book adjusted carrying value and fair shall be recognized as an other-than-temporary impairment (INT 06-07) to the tax credit investment.
 This will result in a new cost basis and the amount of the write-down shall be accounted for as a realized loss.
 The new cost basis shall not be changed for subsequent recoveries in fair value (discounted value present value).